Rosie Trevelyan

 Rosie Trevelyan MBE is a British biologist, and director of the Cambridge office of the Tropical Biology Association.
 She won the 2008 Silver Medal of the Zoological Society of London.

 Life

 She earned a BA and DPhil. from Oxford University.

 She was co-founder of the Cambridge Conservation Forum.

 She lectures in the Department of Zoology, University of Cambridge.

+Trevelyan was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to Environmental Science and International Conservation.